![]() | IEA Pocket Charts: Key Indicators of Economic Performance and Relationships |

 Smoothing.
 To remove "saw-tooth" noise and emphasize fundamental patterns, most series are presented mainly as a 2-quarter-centered moving average (1-2-1 weights), sometimes with unaveraged series lightly superimposed.

-Analytical Facillitation.
+Analytical Facilitation.
 These presentations facilitate analytical comparisons between different time periods and different series.
 They also facilitate visual estimation of the "normal" value of a series during any period by simply laying a string along it -- a method that is often more realistic and incisive than computer estimation, and also enables users to easily test alternative asumptions.

 The chart panels listed below are reproduced from the final issues before publication was suspended -- December 1979 for the monthly IEA Pocket Charts, 1977 for the Annual Historical Supplement.
 The printed charts had a very high degree of visual precision -- much higher than their web reproductions.
 Resumption of the publication of these incisive chartbooks would undoubtedly promote better economic analysis, policy and public understanding of economic relationships.